 - (1) All general application requirements outlined in Rule 1.4.1, shall be required for 110(1), 110(2), and 110d Limited Impact Operations; except that any application for a 110 in situ leach mining operation must be filed and shall be considered as a 112d-3 permit application pursuant to Section 34-32-112.5(3)(d), C.R.S. and Rule 1.4.4; however, if such in situ leach mining applicant is granted an exemption from designated mining operation status, the application shall be labeled a "110 ISL" operation, and the applicant need not comply with the designated mining operation requirements but must still comply with all in situ leach mining application requirements in Rule 1.4.4.
-The process for Office and Board consideration of 110 ISL shall follow those set forth in Rule 1.4.8, and the two hundred and forty (240) day deadline for a decision shall apply. - An application will be considered filed for the purpose of calculating the thirty-day (30) (2) 110(6) decision-making time period under Section 34-32-110(6), C.R.S., as amended, when the application file includes all of the following submittals: - (a) the application fee; as determined under Section 34-32-127(2) C.R.S., as amended: - (b) one (1) original and one (1) copy, or an electronic submittal as designated and approved by the Office, of: - (i) the application form; - all information, attachments, maps, and exhibits, as listed and described in Rules (ii) 1.4.1 and 6.3: - (iii) an affidavit that notice signs were posted on-site pursuant to Rule 1.6.2(1)(b);
+The process for Office and Board consideration of 110 ISL shall follow those set forth in Rule 1.4.8, and the two hundred and forty (240) day deadline for a decision shall apply. - (2) An application will be considered filed for the purpose of calculating the thirty-day (30) decision-making time period under Section 34-32-110(6), C.R.S., as amended, when the application file includes all of the following submittals: - (a) the application fee; as determined under Section 34-32-127(2) C.R.S., as amended: - (b) one (1) original and one (1) copy, or an electronic submittal as designated and approved by the Office, of: - (i) the application form;